diamonddev107/checklist_vikunja/docs/content/doc/development/mage.md

 ## CI

-These tasks are automatically run in our CI every time someone pushes to main or you update a pull request:
+These tasks are automatically run in our CI every time someone pushes to master or you update a pull request:

 * `mage check:lint`
 * `mage check:fmt`